gsdlab/claferMPS/README.md

 ##### v0.4.4

-JetBrains Meta-Programming System (MPS) support for Clafer.
+JetBrains Meta-Programming System (MPS) support for Clafer and architectural modeling.

 [Clafer](http://clafer.org) is a general-purpose lightweight structural modeling language developed by [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca), and [MODELS](http://www.itu.dk/research/models/) group at [IT University of Copenhagen](http://www.itu.dk/).
-Clafer can be used for modeling of static hierarchical structures but has no support for modeling the change of the structures over time (behavior).
+Clafer can be used for modeling of static hierarchical structures but it has no support for modeling the change of the structures over time (behavior).
 The main goal of Clafer is to make modeling more accessible to a wider range of users and domains.

 Contributors